-Kathy’s nine steps in last week’s post brought back memories that I’m ready to share.
-With Kelly’s comment on how difficult self-forgiveness can be, I was able to focus.
+Kathy’s nine steps in last week’s post brought back memories that I thought I’d share.
+And, with Kelly’s comment on how difficult self-forgiveness can be, I began to focus.
 I want to thank them both.

 Like Kathy, I found a home in Al-Anon.
-It was, for me, a source of guidance at a time when I was no longer certain which way was up.
+It was, for me, a source of guidance at a time when I was no longer certain what I believed or who I could trust.

 Along with the 12 Steps and Traditions, for which it is famous, Al-Anon uses pithy sayings that are easier to remember.
 You might recognize a few of them: